- Step 1. Choosing the right type of impact wrench

 Step 2.
 Choosing type of socket

-Specialty impact sockets are stronger compared to standard sockets, used with impact power tools that apply more torque.
+Specialty impact sockets are stronger compared to standard sockets, used with impact power tools that apply more torque and require stronger bits.

 Impact sockets are typically made with chrome-molybdenum steel, adding elasticity to the socket which can bend or stretch instead of shatter due to its ductility while minimizing deformation or damage.